NZenitram/pagely-elk/README.md

 ![search](images/search-query.png)

-We can a nearly infinite number of search combinations against our data because of the way we used the `Grok` filter to create key value pairs from the message body.
+We can run a nearly infinite number of search combinations against our data because of the way we used the `Grok` filter to create key value pairs from the message body.

 The following images were produced to satisfy the Pagely Challenge requirements: